defi-wonderland/handbook/sites/wonderland/docs/development/research/onboarding/challenges/intermediate/solidity.md

 1. Explain the role of the key variables and functions in the contract.
 2. Identify how the contract ensures accurate reward distribution over time, taking into account changes in staked amounts.
-3. Discuss any edge case or potential risks you find in the implementation.
+3. Discuss any edge cases or potential risks you find in the implementation.

 Here is the contract: